GUIDES

 Types of traffic bots by SmartHub

-We cannot stop bot traffic using Google Analytics or tools like CAPTCHA only because not all bots are simple and programmed to perform basic commands and repetitive tasks.
-Some are, in fact, very sophisticated, able to bypass most anti-bot traffic systems performing click fraud or fake installs.
+We cannot stop bot traffic using Google Analytics, CAPTCHA, and free traffic bot tools only because not all bots are simple and programmed to perform basic commands and repetitive tasks.
+Some are, in fact, very sophisticated and able to bypass most anti-bot traffic systems by performing click fraud or fake installs.

 Sophisticated bots are a subcategory of bad bots, but they are the worst because they mimic human traffic so well that it is hard to distinguish them, even using special tools.
 In cinema terms, basic bots are extras on the set, and sophisticated bots demonstrate an Oscar-winning performance.
 What is vital is to detect bots and learn how to block bot traffic (the bad one, of course).